yusufkaramustafa/Brain-Tumor-Segmentation/README.md

 ## Results
 Detailed results can be found in the corresponding Jupyter notebooks.

-## Requirements
-To run the code in this repository, the following libraries and dependencies are required:
-- Python 3.x
-- Jupyter Notebook
-- TensorFlow
-- Keras
-- PyTorch
-- Torchvision
-- NumPy
-- Pandas
-- SciPy
-- scikit-learn
-- scikit-image
-- matplotlib
-- OpenCV
-- nibabel
-- Pillow
-- torchinfo

 ## Usage
 To run the experiments and reproduce the results, follow these steps: